-Beginning with an on-campus two week intensive in July, participants form culturally diverse ecumenical peer groups to expand their leadership skills, deepen their theological and spiritual core, and explore ways to enhance their careers and their communities, with intensive sessions during summer, fall, winter and the final summer.
+Beginning with an on-campus two-week intensive in July, participants form culturally diverse ecumenical peer groups to expand their leadership skills, deepen their theological and spiritual core, and explore ways to enhance their careers and their communities, with intensive sessions during summer, fall, and winter.
 The program includes classes, peer group experiences, and theological reflection supported by a relationship with a spiritual coach provided by the program.
-Drawing pastoral leaders from a variety of contexts, the participants meet on campus for two consecutive summer intensives and one three day intensive in the intervening fall and winter.
-All other work continues through hybrid distance learning models designed to support peer reflection and community building, organization based activities that support personal and professional goals throughout the year.
+Drawing pastoral leaders from a variety of contexts, the participants meet on campus for one summer intensive and one four day intensive in the intervening fall and winter.
+All other work continues through hybrid distance learning models designed to support peer reflection and community building, and organization based activities that support personal and professional goals throughout the year.
 Some participants in the program will decide to continue their studies by completing the Doctor of Ministry degree.
 Others will conclude their studies with the Post-Master’s Certificate.

 CREDITS REQUIRED.........................................
 18